-If any of the following safety regulations is violated during timed construction, the judge will stop the clock and explain the violation.
-Before restarting the clock, builders, tools and bridge components will be returned to the positions they occupied before the violation.
+If any of rules in this section (10.2) is violated during timed construction, the judge will stop the clock and explain the violation.
+Before restarting the clock, builders, tools, and bridge components will be returned to the positions they occupied before the violation.
 Then the builders will be asked to resume construction using safe procedures.
-Builders will have the opportunity to construct their bridge safely, but if this is not possible, construction will cease and the bridge will not be approved for load testing and will not be eligible for awards in any category.
+Builders will have the opportunity to construct their bridge safely but if this is not possible, construction will cease and the bridge will not be approved for load testing and will not be eligible for awards in any category.